-- (9) Indicates day of the week. - nosition. is displayed when the SYSTEM switch is in the HEAT position. is in the COOL position. is displayed (flashing) when the COOL position. is displayed (flashing) when the compressor is in lockout mode. - (11) Alternately displays current time and temperature. - 12 Displays currently programmed set temperature (this is blank when SYSTEM switch is in the OFF position). - (13) The word HOLD is displayed when the thermostat is in the HOLD mode.
+- (9) Indicates day of the week. - nosition. is displayed when the SYSTEM switch is in the HEAT position. is in the COOL position. is displayed (flashing) when the COOL position. is displayed (flashing) when the compressor is in lockout mode. - (11) Alternately displays current time and temperature. - (12) LO BATTERY is displayed when the 2 "AAA" batteries are low and should be replaced.
+Nothing else will be displayed. - (13) Displays currently programmed set temperature (this is blank when SYSTEM switch is in the OFF position). - 14) The word HOLD is displayed when the thermostat is in the HOLD mode.